Abandonment (emotional): Post-traumatic stress disorder

-Some people who experience the traumatic stress of abandonment go on to develop post traumatic symptoms.
-Post-traumatic symptoms associated with abandonment include a sequela of heightened emotional reactions (ranging from mild to severe) and habituated defense mechanisms (many of which have become maladaptive) to perceived threats or disruptions to one's sense of self or to one's connections.
-Such symptoms are all very common, regardless of how traumatic the event.
-They include "recurrent intrusive memories, traumatic nightmares, and flashbacks.
-Avoiding trauma-related thoughts and feelings and/or objects, people, or places associated with the trauma.
-Distorted beliefs about oneself or the world, persistent shame or guilt, emotional numbing, feelings of alienation, inability to recall key details of the trauma, etc." These symptoms all stem from devastating events that can have lasting effects on the brain through adulthood.
+Some people who experience the traumatic stress of abandonment go on to develop post-traumatic stress disorder (PTSD).
+PTSD symptoms include a sequela of heightened emotional reactions (ranging from mild to severe) and habituated defense mechanisms (many of which have become maladaptive) to perceived threats or disruptions to one's sense of self or to one's connections.

 There are various predisposing psycho-biological and environmental factors that go into determining whether one's earlier emotional trauma might lead to the development of a true clinical picture of post-traumatic stress disorder.
 One factor has to do with variation in certain brain structures.
-According to Jerome Kagan, some people are born with a locus coeruleus that tends to produce higher concentrations of norepinephrine, a brain chemical involved in arousal of the body's self-defense response.
-This would lower their threshold for becoming aroused and make them more likely to become anxious when they encounter stresses in life that are reminiscent of childhood separations and fears, hence making them more prone to becoming post-traumatic.
+According to Jerome Kagan, some people are born with a locus coeruleus that tends to produce higher concentrations of norepinephrine, a brain chemical involved in arousal of the body's fight-or-flight response.
+This would lower their threshold for becoming aroused and make them more likely to become anxious when they encounter stresses in life that are reminiscent of childhood separations and fears, hence making them more prone to developing PTSD.